Kitware/tangelo/docs/tangelo-js.rst

     :param Accessor spec.y: An accessor to the dependent variable.
     :param function spec.set: A function to set the dependent variable of a data object.
     :param string spec.kernel: A string denoting a predefined kernel or a function computing a custom kernel.
-    :param number spec.width: The radius of the convolution.
+    :param number spec.radius: The radius of the convolution.
-    :param bool spec.absolute: Whether the width is given in absolute coordinates or relative to the data extent.
+    :param bool spec.absolute: Whether the radius is given in absolute coordinates or relative to the data extent.
     :param bool spec.sorted: Whether the data is presorted by independent variable, if not the data will be sorted internally.
     :param bool spec.normalize: Whether or not to normalize the kernel to 1.